MarteniqueH/Flower-Shop/README.md

   - Line 9: Added @Controller annotation
   - Line 12: Added displayMain() method mapped to /home to return mainscreen.html
   - Line 17: Added displayAbout() method mapped to /about to return about.html

+## Part E - Adding Sample inventory for chosen store
+ - Line 53 - 86 Creates and adds all outsource parts to the store and ensures each part is unique
+ - Line 94 - 122 Creates and adds all products to the store and sets their inventory and price amounts